 Contributors

-Two months ago, we purchased a robot called the temi 3 (available here).
+In late 2023, we purchased a robot called the temi 3 (available here).
 This robot features a large touch screen, LIDAR for obstacle avoidance, and text-to-speech/natural language processing/automatic speech recognition included without the need for setting up or training.
 The tablet attached to the top of the robot runs on Android and controls all functions of the robot (through an open-source SDK).
 Temi demos and videos are available on the Robot Temi YouTube channel.

-After learning about all the functionality that is baked in to this robot and the vast documentation of its SDK, we were confident that we can use this to develop applications in our environment.
-There are two projects that we are interested in working on.Both projects involve the smell inspector device described in this post to classify smells.
+After learning about all the functionality that is baked into this robot and the vast documentation of its SDK, we were confident that we could use this to develop applications in our environment.
+There are two projects that we are interested in working on.
+Both projects involve the smell inspector device described in this post to classify smells.

 Analyzing Smells in Hospital Rooms

-After mapping and patrolling was set up, we needed a way to mount the smell inspector sensor to the robot.
+After mapping and patrolling were set up, we needed a way to mount the smell inspector sensor to the robot.
 Dmitry Strakovsky (UK College of Fine Arts) designed a mount that attaches to the back tray of temi.
 This is just a proof-of-concept mount and will change before the final product, but it does the job well.

 Monitoring Humidity and Temperature of a Floor